 Youth Development – Projects that provide opportunities for our young people to thrive, to be safe and to live in a nurturing environment.

 The Pittsburgh region that Mr. Buhl loved will thrive when young people are able to learn and to assume the responsibilities of civic participation and leadership.
 The Buhl Foundation looks for initiatives, particularly in disadvantaged communities, that support young people in out-of-school time activities that develop leadership, enhance learning, encourage community service, provide recreational enjoyment or prevent violence.
 These priorities are currently being evaluated with specific focus on the Northside of Pittsburgh.

 Human Services – Strategies where our resources make a difference in addressing persistent community challenges or unmet needs of at-risk neighborhoods.

-The Foundation funds efforts that support a thriving and diverse community, encourage citizen volunteers or improve access to services.
-Support is also provided for special projects that improve the effectiveness of such organizations to reach out and meet these human service needs.
+The Foundation has funded efforts that support a thriving and diverse community, encourage citizen volunteers or improve access to services.
+Support has also been provided for special projects that improve the effectiveness of such organizations to reach out and meet these human service needs.